matt-thorne-project/Bike_goal_tracking/README.md

 ## Viewing Your Perfomance Changes in Anaconda
 The open `ftp_graphing.py` and `blood_pressure_tables.py` and copy the scripts into jupyter notebook to view the graphs of your changes.
+You will need to include the database connection inforamtion.